onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

+> "Meaning: People consider their lives meaningful if they have a system of goals and values that tells them what is good or worthwhile for them to do.
+They also need to have a general understanding of how the world around them functions and how they and their activities fit in with that world.
+That provides them with a prospect of potential courses of action that would allow them to achieve their goals concretely.
+It also gives them a sense of connection, knowing which external resources they can rely on and how their actions can contribute to the larger whole." - [Glossary of Concepts, Human Energy](https://www.humanenergy.io/glossary)

 > "The core problem is not ultimately material, but conceptual - a crisis of meaning and an inadequate understanding of human nature, our environment, and our place in the cosmos.
 The rise of the scientific worldview has enabled us to manipulate the material world with incredible precision, but has also fragmented our conceptual frameworks and left us without a coherent, compelling vision of who we are and what we should be aiming at individually and collectively.